 Is it contagious?

 Yes, this virus is very contagious!
 It spreads quickly especially in a camp or day care setting.
-Even if your child has had Coxsackie, they can get it again.
-There are many strains of this virus, and therefore, a second episode is possible from a different strain of Coxsackie virus, such as the Coxsackie B Virus.
-When a large number of children are sick with coxsackie virus, the risk of contracting the virus is highest among infants and kids younger than 5.
+Even if your child has had the virus, they can get it again.
+There are many strains of this virus, and therefore, a second episode is possible from a different strain, such as the Coxsackie B Virus.
+When a large number of children are sick with the virus, the risk of contracting the virus is highest among infants and kids younger than 5.
 The virus spreads easily in group settings like schools, childcare centers, and summer camps.

 What can I do to prevent my child from getting coxsackie?